pete911/kubectl-iam4sa/README.md

   ],
   "Version": "2012-10-17"
 }
+Failed Events:
+TIME                  CODE          MESSAGE                    REQUEST ROLE                                     ACTUAL ROLE 2023-11-23T15:35:48Z  AccessDenied  An unknown error occurred  arn:aws:iam::123456789123:role/promethus-ingest  arn:aws:iam::123456789123:role/prometheus
+2023-11-23T15:19:08Z  AccessDenied  An unknown error occurred  arn:aws:iam::123456789123:role/promethus-ingest  arn:aws:iam::123456789123:role/prometheus
 ```

 List more detailed information about service account(s).
 IAM Trust policy and also expected principal, aud and sub.
 This
 makes it easier to verify if the IAM policy is configured correctly.
+In the example above, the pod is requesting
+`prometheus-ingest` role, but the role that is set in annotation is `prometheus`.
+In this case
+most likely the pod needs to be restarted.